SUN (old) Price Tops $0.0266 on Major Exchanges (SUN)

-SUN (old) (CURRENCY:SUN) traded flat against the dollar during the one day period ending at 0:00 AM ET on March 8th.
-One SUN (old) coin can currently be purchased for about $0.0266 or 0.00000076 BTC on exchanges.
-SUN (old) has a market capitalization of $152,457.26 and $22.37 million worth of SUN (old) was traded on exchanges in the last day.
-In the last week, SUN (old) has traded flat against the dollar.
+SUN (old) (CURRENCY:SUN) traded flat against the U.S. dollar during the one day period ending at 20:00 PM ET on March 12th.
+SUN (old) has a total market cap of $152,457.26 and $22.37 million worth of SUN (old) was traded on exchanges in the last 24 hours.
+Over the last week, SUN (old) has traded flat against the U.S. dollar.
+One SUN (old) coin can currently be purchased for approximately $0.0266 or 0.00000076 BTC on cryptocurrency exchanges.

 About SUN (old)